Élias Sarkis

-Élias Sarkis (إلياس سركيس; 20 July 1924 – 27 June 1985) was a Lebanese lawyer and politician who served as the 6th president of Lebanon from 1976 to 1982.
+Élias Sarkis (إلياس سركيس; 20 July 1924 – 27 June 1985) was a Lebanese lawyer and politician who served as the 6th president of Lebanon from 1976 to 1982, during the first half of Lebanon's 15-year civil war.

 Early life and education

-Élias Sarkis was born in Chebanieh, a mixed Christian-Druze mountain village, to a shopkeeping family on 20 July 1924.
+Élias Sarkis was born on 20 July 1924 in Chebanieh, a mixed Christian-Druze mountain village in Baabda district, to a shopkeeping family.
 His family was Maronite Christian.

 Sarkis attended the Chebanieh School and Frères School in Beirut.
 He began to work as a railway clerk during his university education, and then, graduated with a law degree from Saint Joseph University in 1948.

 Career

 After graduation, Sarkis worked as a lawyer for three years.
 Next, he became the protege of Lebanese army commander Fuad Chehab who would be the Lebanese president in 1958.
 Sarkis was then appointed magistrate of the court of accounts and then, director general of the chamber of the presidency of the Republic in 1953.

 Later, he was appointed governor of the central bank of Lebanon in 1968 and his tenure lasted for 9 years.
 His appointment was upon the request of then-president Charles Helou, who asked him to reorganize the Lebanese banking systems facing a bank crisis in 1968.
-Sarkis made the wise decision to increase BDL’s gold reserves between the late 60s and early 70s.
+Sarkis was responsible for the decision to increase BDL’s gold reserves between the late 60s and early 70s.
 Lebanon’s gold is roughly equivalent to 30% of its pre-crisis GDP and is the 17th largest gold reserves holder in the world.